Best Fence Estimating Software in 2026 for US and Canadian Contractors

 Pricing: Per-user, role-based (USD), commonly $25–$75/user/month.

 JobNimbus is a capable general-purpose contractor CRM.
 Roofers and siding contractors use it heavily and successfully.
-For fence work, the same caveats keep coming up: no fence drawing tool, no fence-specific defaults, US tax model only.
+For fence work, the same caveats keep coming up: no fence drawing tool, no fence-specific defaults, and local tax setup needs to be configured and maintained rather than derived from fence quote context.
 Shops already standardized on JobNimbus across multiple trades sometimes keep it for CRM/pipeline and use FenceTracer alongside it for the estimating step.

 Where it wins: